TomDeneire/InformationScience/README.md

 # Information Science (2020-2021)

-This document describes the course "Information Science" for the UAntwerp Master of Linguistics (from 2021-2022 onwards: "Master of Digital Text Analysis").
+This document describes the course "Information Science" for the U Antwerp Master of Linguistics (from 2021-2022 onwards: "Master of Digital Text Analysis").

 ## Course details